 It was super easy to try and download Panda 3D, with an installer literally being right on the home page.
-It is that easy to acquire Panda 3D.
+It is easy to acquire Panda 3D.
 I downloaded the file, (for me it was Windows 64 bit), and after a few steps, I was up and running.

-The download section of the site not only has the installers for the actual engine, (all multiplatform files), but provides the source code as well through GitHub and Gzip.
+The download section of the site not only has the installers for the actual engine, (all multiplatform files) but provides the source code as well through GitHub and Gzip.

 A thing I really admire about this engine is the attention to different builds that the creators are constantly updating it.
 When they do update, they include copious notes and explanations on what they fixed or improved.
 Needless to say, I was impressed by the dedication.

-Okay, now that we have gotten that stuff out of the way, let us take a closer look at the different ways which you can best utilize this creative engine and hone your own skills to a fine point.
+Okay, now that we have gotten that stuff out of the way, let us take a closer look at the different ways in which you can best utilize this creative engine and hone your own skills to a fine point.

-Tutorial #1 – Panda 3D ‘Hello World Tour’
+Panda 3D ‘Hello World Tour’

 Not only does it have a more creative name, but it is the official Panda 3D tutorial from their own website.
 A thing I like about these guys is that they are so dang friendly and supportive.
 Maybe that is something we need more of in the development community?

-Next, you click ‘Next’ through the different pages as they guide you through the very beginning stages of your project.
+Click ‘Next’ through the different pages as they guide you through the very beginning stages of your project.

 It introduces you to Panda 3D through the very basic coding language and shows you how to run the program.
-Over the next tutorials, they have the different sections hot linked, a la Wikipedia in terms of how articles are structured, meaning easy navigation.
+Over the next tutorials, they have the different sections hot-linked, a la Wikipedia in terms of how articles are structured, meaning easy navigation.